-Wash your windows inside and out, swipe cobwebs from eaves, and hose down downspouts.
+Wash your windows inside and out, wipe cobwebs from eaves, and hose down downspouts.
 Don’t forget your garage door, which was once bright white.
 If you can’t spray off the dirt, scrub it off with a solution of one-half cup of trisodium phosphate dissolved in one gallon of water.
 TSP is available at grocery stores, hardware stores, and home improvement centers.

 You and a friend can make your house sparkle in a few weekends.
 A professional cleaning crew will finish in a couple of days, but will cost $150 to $300 plus dollars depending on the size of the house and number of windows.

 #2 Freshen the Paint Job

 The most commonly offered curb appeal advice from real estate pros and appraisers is to give the exterior of your home a good paint job.
 Buyers will instantly notice it, and appraisers will value it.
 Of course, painting is an expensive and time-consuming facelift.
-To paint a 3,000-square-foot home, figure on spending $375 to $600 on paint; $1,500 to $3,000 on labor.
+To paint a 3,000-square-foot home, figure on spending $360 to $1,600 on paint; $20 to $50 per hour on labor, excluding materials.

 Your best bet is to match the paint you already have: Scrape off a little and ask your local paint store to match it.
 Resist the urge to make a statement with color.
-An appraiser will mark down the value of a house that’s painted a wildly different color from its competition.
+An appraiser may mark down the value of a house that’s painted a wildly different color from its competition.

 The condition of your roof is one of the first things buyers notice and appraisers assess.
 Missing, curled, or faded shingles add nothing to the look or value of your house.
 If your neighbors have maintained or replaced their roofs, yours will look especially shabby.

-You can pay for roof repairs now, or pay for them later in a lower appraisal; appraisers will mark down the value by the cost of the repair.
+You can pay for roof repairs now or pay for them later in a lower appraisal; appraisers will mark down the value by the cost of the repair.
 According to the "Remodeling Impact Report" from the National Assoication of REALTORS®, the national median cost of a new roof is about $12,000.
-And if you install a new one, you'll get it back.
+And if you install a new one, you'll likely get it back.
 A new roof has an ROI of 100%.